San Rafael Hills

 The San Rafael Hills are a mountain range in Los Angeles County, California.
 They are one of the lower Transverse Ranges, and are parallel to and below the San Gabriel Mountains, adjacent to the San Gabriel Valley overlooking the Los Angeles Basin.

 Geography

+To the west, the Verdugo Wash separates the San Rafael Hills from the Verdugo Mountains, and to the east, the Arroyo Seco separates them from the San Gabriel Valley and the Repetto Hills.
+At their southwestern margin, the Glendale Narrows section of the Los Angeles River separates them from the eastern tip of the Santa Monica Mountains.

 The San Rafael Hills contain all or parts of the communities of City Terrace, La Cañada Flintridge, Pasadena, South Pasadena, El Sereno, Monterey Hills, Montecito Heights, Cypress Park, Mount Washington, Glassell Park and foothills surrounding Eagle Rock, east of the Glendale Freeway including Rancho San Rafael and Chevy Chase Canyon in Glendale.
 They define the valley area of Pasadena and San Marino, and retain a large aquifer on the hills' north side, from the San Gabriel Valley.

 History

 They were the homeland, with settlements, of the Tongva Native American people for over 8,000 years before the Spanish invasion and colonization of the late 18th century.
 They are named after the Rancho San Rafael, a 1784 Spanish land grant beyond the hills to the west.